etscrivner/etscrivner.github.io/_posts/2018-11-21-cartographic-software-engineering.markdown

 # Cartography

-Any intellectual activity will experience a level up when an appropriate diagrammatic representation is discovered footnote:[Wikipedia contains link:https://commons.wikimedia.org/wiki/Specific_diagram_types[a large repository of diagrams] but solemnly notes "there is no general accepted classification of diagrams".
-A fascinating research problem.].
-For example, link:https://en.wikipedia.org/wiki/Feynman_diagram[Feynman diagrams] replace rather large multi-variate integrals with a more compact and convenient visual representation which is more amenable to experimentation and dissemination.
+Any intellectual activity will experience a level up when an appropriate diagrammatic representation is discovered [^2].
+For example, [Feynman diagrams](https://en.wikipedia.org/wiki/Feynman_diagram) replace rather large multi-variate integrals with a more compact and convenient visual representation which is more amenable to experimentation and dissemination.

 Software is no less amenable to pictographic capture.
-The basic building blocks are the link:https://en.wikipedia.org/wiki/Flowchart[Flowchart], link:https://en.wikipedia.org/wiki/Class_diagram[Class Diagram], link:https://en.wikipedia.org/wiki/Sequence_diagram[Sequence Diagram], link:https://en.wikipedia.org/wiki/UML_state_machine[State Diagram], and the other link:https://en.wikipedia.org/wiki/Unified_Modeling_Language[UML] basics footnote:[UML itself has fallen somewhat out of fashion and even traumatized some individuals with the inflated claims and overzealous totalizing of some of its early practitioners.
-See link:https://queue.acm.org/detail.cfm?id=984495["Death By UML Fever"] for an idea of what happened here.
-It provides a cautionary tale about being overly prescriptive or enthusiastic with regards to "one method to rule them all" in software engineering.].
-A budding **software cartographer** should seek to master the widest array of diagramming tools possible including the more obscure variants like the link:https://en.wikipedia.org/wiki/System_context_diagram[System Context Diagram], the link:https://en.wikipedia.org/wiki/Data_flow_diagram[Data Flow Diagram], and link:https://en.wikipedia.org/wiki/Problem_frames_approach[Problem Frame].
+The basic building blocks are the [Flowchart](https://en.wikipedia.org/wiki/Flowchart), [Class Diagram](https://en.wikipedia.org/wiki/Class_diagram), [Sequence Diagram](https://en.wikipedia.org/wiki/Sequence_diagram), [State Diagram](https://en.wikipedia.org/wiki/UML_state_machine), and the other [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) basics [^3].
+A budding **software cartographer** should seek to master the widest array of diagramming tools possible including the more obscure variants like the [System Context Diagram](https://en.wikipedia.org/wiki/System_context_diagram), the [Data Flow Diagram](https://en.wikipedia.org/wiki/Data_flow_diagram), and [Problem Frame](https://en.wikipedia.org/wiki/Problem_frames_approach).
 Each of these is like a good tool and one should learn and when and what each of them is good for - a training that only experience can provide.

 Armed with these diagrammatic tools a **software cartographer** is able to raise the level of abstraction at which they operate away from code and towards higher-level, more speculative, and larger scale abstractions.
 These are the brushes with which you will paint your works.
 Much like a paint brush the value of their productions largely depends on the skill, experience, and natural talents of the person wielding them.